zhenning/riak_wiki/pages/Riak/Operations/Operations.md

 ## Philosophy

 Riak is designed to make operations as easy as possible.
-With a good understanding of Riak, appropriate capacity planning, and suitable redundancy, operations can be a 9-5 job.
+Adding a node to cluster is as simple as typing two commands into a shell.
+Further, with a good understanding of Riak, appropriate capacity planning, and suitable redundancy, operations can be a 9-5 job.
 Ops teams should be able to rest easy with the knowledge that they are running a fault tolerant system with predictable failure